studioromeo/studioromeo.github.com/_posts/2013-12-02-anchor-diary-migrations.md

 So you know how you write an app and in a couple of months time the database might change (the schema might change).
 For example this title might become a longer title so it may need to become a text field.

-So the idea of migrations is you can programatically upgrade or downgrade the database depending on what you want to do at the time.
+So the idea of migrations is you can programmatically upgrade or downgrade the database depending on what you want to do at the time.

 This function is called `up` it stands for upgrade (another way of thinking about this is this section here is moving